QinCai-rui/dino-ium/README.md

 # dino-ium

 Welcome to dino-ium!
 This project brings the classic dinosaur game (Chrome Dino) to life on a Raspberry Pi Pico with an SSD1306 OLED display.
 The game features a jumping dino that dodges obstacles like cacti and birds.
-Some versions are coded with help from Microsoft Copilot.
+Some versions are coded with help from Microsoft Copilot (e.g. the bitmaps).

 ## Features

 - **Dynamic Gameplay**: The game gets progressively harder and faster as the dino encounters more obstacles.
 - **Various Obstacles**: Includes small cacti, medium cacti, large cacti, and birds.
 - **Adaptive Difficulty**: Birds appear as obstacles only after scoring 100 points.
-- **Smooth Animations**: Utilises SSD1306 OLED di splay for smooth pixel graphics of about 100Hz.
+- **Smooth Animations**: Utilises SSD1306 OLED display for smooth pixel graphics of about 100Hz (theoretically)
 - **User Input**: Interactive controls with jump and duck buttons.

 ## Hardware Requirements